Rose Yeong provides a service that you can hardly find these days – custom-made shoes.

 Rosie works with only genuine sheep and calf leather.
 All her custom-made shoes are hand-crafted by highly skilled and experienced craftsmen who take pride in producing quality goods rather than quantity and whose quality of work rivals many internationally established brands (you can ask Rosie for quality sample to look at).
 Yet, like the honest shoe-maker in the famous fable, Rosie is able to maintain reasonable prices for many of her shoes despite escalating costs of goods globally.
 A pair of custom-made shoes costs between S$130 and S$200+.
-This is unmatchable price for its quality.
+This is unmatchable price for its quality and the service provided.

 Over the years, and after listening and helping thousands of customers with special shoe needs, and having sold more than a 100,000 pair of shoes (Rosie is modest about giving too high a figure here but we suspect she has sold more!), you can bet that Rosie gives out advice on shoe-fitting like no other shoe-seller.